tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 Amazon Elastic File System (Amazon EFS) provides serverless, fully elastic file storage so that you can share file data without provisioning or managing storage capacity and performance.

+On-Premises Servers can use EFS through AWS Direct Connect or AWS VPN

 #### Amazon Elastic Block Store (EBS)

 Designed for use with and Only Amazon EC2 Not Lambda.